gmcmacran/NeuralNetworkSimulatoR/README.md

 ## Example: Linear Regression

-The linear regression model is a simple network with only one layer.
+The linear regression model is a simple network with no hidden layers.
 First we must provide the matrix and activation function.

 ``` r